mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 ``wpanHost1`` transmits the packet again (``wifiHost1`` defers), and ``wpanHost2`` receives the transmission correctly.
-There is no data link activity arrow, because ``wpanHost2`` already received that packet, it just did not yet ACK it successfully.
-Thus it sends an ACK, which is successfully received this time.
+There is no data link activity arrow, because ``wpanHost2`` already received that packet, it just didn't ACK it successfully yet.
+Thus, it sends an ACK, which is successfully received this time.

 ..
 The topic of spectral coexistence is complex,